MaGiiK02/Auto_Conditioned_RNN_motion_multi_representation/README.md

 ```

 ### VS-CODE (Racomended)
-This project has a reaady to use *lauch.json* config for VS-CODE, as such you will have all the configurations ready to run on the debug page.
+This project has a reaady to use *lauch.json* config for VS-CODE, as such you will have all the configurations ready to run on the debug tab of the editor.

 ### Data Preparation

 To begin, you need to download the motion data form the CMU motion database in the form of bvh files.
-I have already put some sample bvh files including "salsa", "martial" and "indian" in the "train_data_bvh" folder.
-Or use the bvh file already present inside the `./train_data_bvh` folder.
+Or use the bvh file already present inside the `./train_data_bvh` folder (I have already put some sample bvh files including "salsa", "martial" and "indian" in the "train_data_bvh" folder).

 Then to transform the bvh files into training data, go to the folder "code" and run [generate_training_data.py](code/generate_training_data.py), it will convert the data and keep 30% of sequencies for testing.